Catalog of Record

 Absences seriously disrupt students’ progress in a course and diminish the quality of group interaction.
 Students are expected to attend punctually all lecture and laboratory sessions in the courses for which they are registered, beginning with the first session following registration for the courses.
 Three late arrivals and/or early departures count as one absence, and students must be in attendance for 50% of the class time to be counted for the day’s attendance.
 Students should notify instructors of planned and emergency tardiness, absences, and early departures.

 Although occasional absences may be unavoidable, they in no way excuse students from meeting the requirements of the courses.
 Absences (excused and/or unexcused) are calculated from the first class meeting following enrollment.
 “Excessive” absences are defined as absences totaling 15% of the scheduled class meetings.
-Fifteen percent translates into the following formula: for a 5 contact hour class, 15% = 12 hours of absences; 4 contact hours = 9; 3 contact hours = 7; 2 contact hours = 4; and 1 contact hour = 2.
+Fifteen percent translates into the following formula: for a 5 contact hour class, 15% =12 hours of absences; 4 contact hours = 9; 3 contact hours = 7; 2 contact hours = 4; and 1 contact hour =2.
+Excessive absences may result in suspension from the class.

-However, students who miss two consecutive weeks are withdrawn from class on the first day of the third week.
+Students who miss two consecutive weeks are suspended from class in the third week.
 Students with prolonged absences should either contact their instructors so that they are not suspended or officially drop the classes so that attendance is not factored into their final grades.
-Please refer to the course documents for specific attendance requirements.

-In DE courses, attendance is assessed by submitted assignments.
-Students not participating for two consecutive weeks or missing 15% of the assignments as defined by the course will be dropped from the course.
-It is important for students in a DE course to promptly inform their instructor of issues that may affect attendance/participation to minimize the chance of being dropped.
+In a distance education course, attendance is assessed by completed assignments.
+Students not participating for two consecutive weeks or missing fifteen (15%) of the assignments (or three weeks total, whichever is greater), as determined by the instructor, will be dropped from the course.
+To minimize the chance of being dropped from a distance education course, it is important for students to keep their instructor informed of issues that may affect attendance/participation.

-Dismissal for excessive or prolonged absences result in a grade of W (Withdrew) on the day of dismissal.
+Suspensions for excessive or prolonged absences result in a grade of W (Withdrew) based on the students’ academic standing on the day of suspension.

 - Personal illness or illness of dependents or spouse living in the household, if the illness requires a doctor’s supervision